mhurley100/Machine-Learning-and-Statistics-Project/README.md

 5. staticpages folder of which index.html is the home page of the flask server.
 6. Dockerfile to build and run the web service in a container.
 7. model.pkl - the serialised random forest output from the jupyter notebook
-8. Readme
+8. Readme.

 #### Download the Repository

 Firstly, this repository needs to be downloaded.
 Do the following:

 - Go to https://github.com/mhurley100/Machine-Learning-Statistics-Tasks.git
--Click on the "Clone or Download" button
+- Click on the "Clone or Download" button.
--Select "Download ZIP".
+- Select "Download ZIP".
 This will open a prompt allowing you to save the file to your computer.
--Navigate to the download location and extract the compressed (.zip) folder to a suitable location.
+- Navigate to the download location and extract the compressed (.zip) folder to a suitable location.

 #### Review the jupyter notebook
 - Review Machine Learning & Statistics Project 2020.ipynb file.
 This provides an analysis of the relationship between wind speed and power output.